M-Faried/ubc-web3-supply-chain-dapp/README.md

 This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.

-The DApp User Interface when running should look like...
+The DApp User Interface when running looks like...

 ![truffle test](images/ftc_product_overview.png)